BiTLab-BaggiliTruthLab/AGP-Autopsy-Plugin/README.md

 # AGP-Autopsy-Plugin

+**Dataset**

+It is inside results folder.

 **Installing**

 Open the Python module library folder using "Tools", "Python Plugins".
-Copy the module folder into there and Autopsy should identify and use it next time it loads modules.
+Copy the module folder into there(which contains ForensicAF.py and SearchResults.xls) and Autopsy should identify and use it next time it loads modules.

 **Running the Module**